Bug report #9734

 Its possible the debug log may help - try downloading debugview from http://technet.microsoft.com/en-au/sysinternals/bb896647.aspx

 Then run the current Dev version and start debugview (from memory you select something like enable global win32 from the menus to see qgis debug messages).
 Then reproduce this issue and see if anything is being printed to the log.
 If so, copy and paste it here for me.

-#2 Updated by Evaldas Micius about 6 years ago
+#2 Updated by Evaldas Micius over 6 years ago

 I'm getting the bug on a blank project.

 Updated to most recent dev version - the bug remains :(

 If I draw a rectangle or any other shape on composer space and try to open any save/open dialog, e.g. "load template", a window pops up, but widgets fail to draw (screenshot attached).
 After a while widgets get drawn, however if I browse to some directory, file listings refresh only if I move the window.
 I guess it's related to high CPU usage, since with an empty composer canvas everything works fine.

 The interesting part is that everything is OK while I draw the rectangle.
 I can mess around while in rubberband mode. but as soon as I release mouse - CPU usage hits the ceiling.
 If I delete the object, everything goes to normal.